Supporting full-time ministries

 'How wilt thou get a word from God if thou do not seek it?
 And how canst thou seek it but by earnest prayer?
 If otherwise, thou mayest get something that is the product of thy empty head to mumble over before the people, and spend a little time with them in the church.
 But O, it is a miserable preaching where the preacher can say, "Thus say I unto you, but no more"; and cannot say, "Thus saith the Lord." '

 Have things changed since then?
-Not at all.
-People don't come to church to hear men speak, they come to hear God speak.
-They want a word from the Lord, but that can only happen through prayer.
-Prayer and Bible study takes time, which is why the ministry of the Word of God is usually a full-time calling.
+No. People don't come to church to hear men speak, they want to hear God speak.
+They want a word from the Lord; but that can only happen through prayer.
+Prayer and Bible study takes time, which is why the ministry of the Word is usually a full-time calling.

 Paul's tent making

+Don't you know that those who serve in the temple get their food from the temple, and that those who serve at the altar share in what is offered on the altar?
 In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel.
-(1Co 9:14)
+(1Co 9:134)

-God has commanded that those who minister the Word of God should get their living from their ministry.
-But if that is true, then why did Paul work as a tent maker?
+God has commanded that those who minister the Word of God should receive their living from their ministry.
+But if that is so, then why did Paul work as a tent maker?

-In Act 18:15 we are told that when Paul first arrived in Corinth he provided for his needs by tent making.
+In Act 18:15, we are told that when Paul first arrived in Corinth he provided for his needs by tent making.
 He did that out of necessity because he had no other means of support.
-But when Silas and Timothy brought him gifts from the churches in Macedonia, he devoted himself exclusively to preaching, which is what he'd been called to do (1Co 9:16).
+But when Silas and Timothy brought him gifts from the churches in Macedonia, he devoted himself exclusively to preaching, which is what he had been called to do (1Co 9:16).

-There were already believers in Corinth when Paul arrived.
-He later met up with them and stayed with them for eighteen months, preaching the gospel and teaching them the Word of God.
-But throughout that time they refused to support him financially (2Co 11:79).
+Paul established a church in Corinth and stayed with them for a year and a half, preaching the gospel and teaching them the Word of God (Act 18:711).
+But throughout that time they did not support him financially (2Co 11:79).

 The preacher's rights